Charles F. Chandler: Professional activities and honors

 Chandler was very active in professional and social organizations, belonging to several Chemical Clubs and Organizations.
 While some of his clubs were purely or primarily social, other such as The Chemists' Club, which Chandler founded, were intended to build professional connections among scientists in New York.
 He also founded the American Chemical Society, and served twice as its president, first in 1881 and again in 1889.
-He was the president of both the American Section of the Society of Chemical Industry in New York, and the first American president of the parent association, the Society of Chemical Industry in London.
+He was the president of both the American Section of the Society of Chemical Industry in New York, and in 1899 became the first American president of the parent association, the Society of Chemical Industry in London.
 In 1870 he and his brother William Henry Chandler, a chemistry professor at Lehigh University, started the journal The American Chemist, the first chemical journal in America.
 They both edited the journal until it was discontinued in 1877.

 He received a number of honorary degrees (such as an MD from University of New York and LL.D. from Union College), the Gold Medal of the National Institute of Social Sciences, and the prestigious Perkin Medal from the American Section of the Society of Chemical Industry.
 After he retired from Columbia University, the alumni of that University set up an endowment for the Chandler lectureship and the Chandler Medal in his honor.